-No. You may enter our program after successfully completing the general education and math and science prerequisite courses.
+No. You may enter our program after successfully completing two years of college after high school and completing all of the general education and math and science prerequisite courses.

 If you have a bachelor’s degree, you are not required to complete the general education prerequisites.
 You are only required to successfully complete the math and science prerequisite courses.

 Yes, approximately 80-90 percent of students who enrolled over the past few years held a four-year degree at the point of enrollment.